 A 2018 Fidelity survey found that many couples nearing retirement age aren’t on the same page about their plans.
-A third of the respondents didn’t know or couldn’t agree on where they wanted to retire, a third didn’t know how “comfortable” they wanted their retirement years to be, and up to two-thirds didn’t know at what age they wanted to retire.
+A third of the respondents didn’t know or couldn’t agree on where they wanted to retire, a third didn’t know how comfortable they wanted their retirement years to be, and up to two-thirds didn’t know at what age they wanted to retire.

 For example, maybe you want to travel around the world, buy a second home near your children and grandchildren, or downsize and move somewhere warm and sunny.
-Though your plans will likely change as the years march on, talking about them now will help you financially plan for your future together, as well as help ensure you’re both on the same page.
+Though your plans will likely change as the years march on, talking about them now will help you financially plan for your future together as well as help ensure you’re both on the same page.

 17. How Will You Plan for the Worst?